Sayfan-AI/ai-six/planning.md

 - [x] Expose usage information (tokens)
 - [x] Configuration
 - [ ] MCP support (engine is MCP client, local tools can run as MCP server)
+- [ ] Parallel tool execution (run multiple tools in parallel and wait for all of them to finish)
 - [ ] Async tool use (continue interacting with the user while tools are running in the background)
 - [ ] Graceful handling of rate-limiting
 - [ ] Dynamic model selection (e.g. use a different model for different tasks)